EyasuTeshome/shifttracker/job-search/JSR-schedule-your-industry-professional-mock-interview-v5.md

       **NOTE** - If you are unable to complete any of the steps above, or you cannot find availability within the required timeframe, please reach out to Student Success right away, so we can help you figure this out and ensure you attend your industry professional mock interview.

-3. **Inform us about the date of your meeting.**
-    - Submit a screenshot of the confirmation email you receive in this ativity.
-    - In the following activity, please register the date and time of your meeting, and your interviewer's name.

 ### Rescheduling and cancellation policy